damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

  ```
 What does include the content of assembly instruction?

-1. Part list: is a complete list of all parts needed to build the complete product.
-    - Item numbers: are based on the assembly structure, that is, the order in which parts are displayed in assembly.
-    - Part number or drawing number: which is a reference back to the detail drawing (Refer to the BOM)
-    - Description: is usually a part name or a complete description of parts
-    - Quantity: is the number of that particular part used on this assembly.
-    - Image of each part
+1. Features
+    - What does prepare the assembly of these parts for the final product?
+       - Easy attachment point for differential parts
+       - provide the parts to facilitate ability to change, and add new components easily.
+       - Etc.
  2. Needed skills for assembly
  3. List of the tools for assembly or disassembly
     - Mandatory